-In 2015, the Current Landlord filed a suit (the "First Legal Case") in the Qingpu District People's Court ("青浦區人民法院") (the "Court") against the Company in respect of (i) requesting the Company to move out from the Leased Property; and (ii) paying rental expenses for the period from 9 May 2013 to 8 May 2015 as the Current Landlord is of the view that the Original Tenancy is not legally valid because the Original Tenancy was entered into between Huasheng and the Company without the consent of the Bank at the time or subsequently rectified by the Current Landlord.
-In 2016, the Court decided that (i) the Company had to move out from the Leased Property within 10 days of the Civil Judgment; and (ii) the Company had to pay the related rental expenses for the period from 9 May 2013 to the date moved out from the Leased Property.
+In 2015, the Current Landlord filed a suit (the "First Legal Case") in the Qingpu District People's Court ("青浦區人民法院") (the "Court") against the Company in respect of (i) requesting the Company to move out from the Leased Property; and (ii) paying rental expenses for the period from 9 May 2013 to 8 May 2015 as the Current Landlord was of the view that the Original Tenancy was not legally valid because the Original Tenancy was entered into between Huasheng and the Company without the consent of the Bank at the time or subsequently rectified by the Current Landlord.
+In 2016, the Court decided that (i) the Company had to move out from the Leased Property within 10 days of the civil judgment; and (ii) the Company had to pay the related rental expenses for the period from 9 May 2013 to the date having moved out from the Leased Property.
 The Company received an enforced execution of court decision notice and moved out from the Leased Property on 11 July 2017 as well as settled the rent up to 31 December 2016.
+As at 31 December 2017, approximately RMB1,284,000 (note 23(b)) was frozen by the court for the remaining rental expenses and was released in May 2018 under the Company's requisition.
+The remaining rental expenses of approximately RMB254,000 for the period from 1 January 2017 to 11 July 2017 (the date moved out from the Leased Property) has been awaiting the Court's instruction to be paid.
+After having moved out from the Leased Property, the Current Landlord filed an execution requisition (the "Execution Requisition") to the Court in respect of (i) requesting the Company to move out from the remaining parts of the Leased Property; (ii) handing over the keys, floor plans and the utilities facilities of the Leased Property; and (iii) reimbursing the tax on using urban land of approximately to RMB341,000 paid by the Current Landlord as the tax was charged by the local government on the Leased Property.
+The Execution Requisition was still in progress as at 31 December 2018 and the date of approving the consolidated financial statements.

 In October 2016, the Company filed a suit (the "Second Legal Case") with the Court against the Current Landlord for recovering the construction costs of the underground facilities and the buildings (the "Counter-claimed Constructions") as the Company is of the view that (i) the Counter-claimed Constructions were constructed by the Company with the approval of Huasheng and therefore belonged to the Company; and (ii) the Counter-claimed Constructions had been excluded from the First Legal Case and the Auction.
 However, the valuer appointed by the Court cannot assess the present status of the Counter-claimed Constructions and the Second Legal Case was withdrawn by the Company.
 After collected more evidences, the Company filed a suit (the "Third Legal Case") with the Court against the Current Landlord for the Counter-claimed Constructions again with the same view of the Second Legal Case.
-The Third Legal Case is still in progress as at 31 December 2017 and the date of approving these consolidated financial statements.
+During the year, the court judged that the Current Landlord has to pay for the construction costs of the underground facilities to the Company for the amount of RMB150,000.
+The construction costs have not been settled by the Current Landlord.